-Big rise in US mass shooting tips poses challenge for police
+US police assess rise in threat tips after 3 mass killings

 But identifying and predicting who the next shooter will be is challenging for authorities, he said.

 The reason?
-Mass shootings remain rare events and there’s no one basic profile for the gunmen.
+Mass shootings remain rare events and there’s no one basic profile for the attackers.
 The demographics of school shooters and their motivations are vastly different from someone who carries out carnage in a place of worship.
 The same holds true for those who carry out workplace shootings.

 “When it comes to thinking about the profile of a mass shooter what our research is starting to uncover is there’s not really one profile of a mass shooter,” Densley said.